guangmingwan/class-converter/README.md

-# class-converter
+# class-converter-ts

-class-converter is used to convert a plain object to a class.
+class-converter is used to convert xml to a class.
 There is a simple example:

 ```js